solita/solita.github.com/_posts/2020-05-28-kinesis-streams-part-1.md

 There's a catch though: as I mentioned before, all the kinesis limits are **per second** (1Mb/second or 1000 records/second per shard).
 So, when you have spiky traffic, the metrics won't reflect the entire picture.
 As we know by now, you may exceed stream throughput even if the stream capacity limits seem far away based on metrics.

-So, pay close attention to the `WriteProvisionedThroughputExceeded` metric at all times.
+So, pay close attention to the `WriteProvisionedThroughputExceeded` and `PutRecords.ThrottledRecords` metrics at all times.
 Also, if enabled, check the shard-level metrics, to make sure you don't have overheated shards that may cause throttling.

 # Pricing model